tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-18_00-56-59.png)

-e) In my Windows 10 machine, I opend the powershell as administrator & copied the command that I got from the Wazuh server
+e) In my Windows 10 machine, I opened the PowerShell as administrator & copied the command that I got from the Wazuh server

 ![Image Description](Images/Screenshot_from_2026-06-18_00-58-17.png)

-Here I typed the command in powershell that I found in Wazuh server.
+Here I typed the command in PowerShell that I found on the Wazuh server.

 ```bash